dlamblin/insight-data-engineering-code-challenge/README.md

 specified, reading directories, files, or stdin, and writing to files or stdout.
-It may not seem like much compared to features built in _Perl_ and _Python_, but _Java_ is a little messy in this area, and even `nio` and `nio2` don't _truely_ help make file io code have a high degree of clarity.
+It may not seem like much compared to features built in _Perl_ and _Python_, but _Java_ is a little messy in this area, and even `nio` and `nio2` don't _truly_ help make file io code have a high degree of clarity.

 Sample output is the same as shown in the challenge repository's readme.